Massachusetts DMV Driving Test

 Pass the Massachusetts Permit Test the first time with our FREE Massachusetts Practice Tests.
 Study real driving permit test questions from the DMV handbook!.

-15. Which of the following is considered a major traffic law violation?
+5. Which of the following is illegal?

 Grade